rockettheme/docs/Docs/joomla/platform/rocketlauncher_25.md

 ### Downloading and Installing

-There are several ways to install Joomla!
-Finding the right method for you depends on a number of factors, but We have listed some of the more common installation types below.

-#### One-Click Install

-Many hosting companies provide a quick and easy method known as a one-click installation.
-This is often provided by hosting companies as a way to install Joomla quickly and easily without having to open a separate FTP/SFTP or SSH connection to the server.
-Be sure to note the version of Joomla your hosting company supports.
-Right now, version 2.5 is more common as 3.x is newer and is being updated more regularly as bugs and other minor issues are ironed out.

-#### Conventional Install

-For most users, a conventional installation will work just fine.
-You will need to download the [Joomla!
-ZIP package](http://joomla.org) of your choice, and create a database which you will use to store the content and settings date for the site.

-Upon downloading Joomla 2.5 or 3.x, you will need to place the ZIP file in the remote or localhost directory you wish to have your Joomla! site appear on.
-You can then unpack the file and access the primary installer via your browser by navigating to the root installation folder as you would if you were visiting the site normally.

-#### RocketLauncher

-RocketLauncher allows you to essentially download and install Joomla, the Gantry framework, and a copy of the demo site for any RocketTheme template you prefer.
+A RocketLauncher allows you to essentially download and install Joomla, the Gantry framework, and a copy of the demo site for any RocketTheme template you prefer.
 This is the easiest way to hit the ground running with Joomla and a RocketTheme template as it will give you a pre-configured site with all the required support files you need to build on.

+Before you can initiate the Web-based installer, you will need to download the RocketLauncher ZIP file from the RocketTheme website.
+You can do this by navigating to the details page of your desired template, selecting **Download** and choosing the RocketLauncher file associated with the version of Joomla you wish to use.
+Be careful not to download a Joomla 3.x RocketLauncher if you really want 2.5.

+![][rocketlauncher_25_1]

+Once you have downloaded the ZIP file, you can either upload it directly to the root directory of the site you wish to have it appear to and unzip, or unzip it first and upload it manually (if your host does not allow unzipping via FTP).

+You should then be able to navigate to the root URL of your site to initiate the Web installer.

-Joomla Web Installer for 2.5
+Web Installer
 ----------------------------

-Installing Joomla!
-2.5 using the Web Installer is a fairly simple process.
+Installing a RocketLauncher for Joomla 2.5 using the Web Installer is a simple process.
 There are seven general steps that need to be completed before your site is ready to go.

 ![][installation_j25_1]